 Jon Bentley is on anyone's list's of the greatest contributors to the world literature of programming.
 His books make real money.
 Our paper has been translated into Japanese.

 David Boyd is a founder of what is now known as experimental mathematics.
-He is also the man to ask if you have a question about Pissot-Vinnot numbers or Mahler's measure.
+He is the man to ask if you have a question about Pissot-Vinnot numbers or Mahler's measure; for his work in this area he won the 2005 CRM-Fields Prize.

 Sid Browne and I did work together when he was a professor at Columbia.
-He is now at Goldman, Sachs Asset Management where he serves as head of Quantitative Analysis and Research – Alternative Investments, but he has not lost his sense of humor.
+He subsequently moved to Goldman, Sachs and he is now a Managing Director at Credit Suisse.
+He has not lost his widely admired capacity for humor.

-Andres del Junco does ergodic theory at the University of Toronto.
-He has coordinates but no web page.
+Andres del Junco did ergodic theory at the University of Toronto.
+He passed away in 2015 at the age of 66.

 Persi Diaconis is as well-known as any statistician can be and one of the few with a picture in his Wikipedia profile.
 We've known each other since we were both assistant professors at Stanford.
 He's not here as a co-author but as a co-editor of that hard-to-find classic Discrete Probability and Algorithms.